Tau-J/rtmlib/README.md

 - opencv-contrib-python
 - onnxruntime

-Optionally, you can use other common backends like opencv, onnxruntime, tensorrt to accelerate the inference process.
+Optionally, you can use other common backends like opencv, onnxruntime, openvino, tensorrt to accelerate the inference process.

+- For openvino users, please add the path `<your python path>\envs\<your env name>\Lib\site-packages\openvino\libs` into your environment path.

 ## Installation